Close Btn

 Qualitative Analysis Workflow

-The qualitative analysis workflow for unknown components not registered in the library database is shown below.
+The qualitative analysis workflow for unknown components not registered in the library is shown below.
 It is difficult to analyze qualitatively unknown components by GC-QMS.
 In this case, the combination of the integrated qualitative analysis mentioned above and accurate mass analysis by GC-TOFMS is effective.

 Structural formula prediction for unknown compounds